kvuong2711/memory-allocator/README.md

 - Space utilization: 95%
 - Throughput: 100% (exact ratio: 1.24)

-Please give credit if you are to use my code for your assignment/reference.
+Feel free to take the code for your reference, just give proper credits.

-Use the code at your own risk.

 ## Instructions